 When it comes to being eco-friendly, NYU is committed to graduating with honors.
 From cutting carbon emissions to greening our events, from composting to funding cutting-edge research, we’re creating a healthier future for our students, staff, and city.
+In fact, NYU was ranked No. 3 on The Princeton Review’s list of Top 50 Green Colleges for 2024.
 But even if you’re not on campus, you can still take NYU’s sustainability initiatives to heart.
 Here, we share seven ways NYU is building a more sustainable campus—and how you can participate in these initiatives from anywhere.

 1. Ditch the Single-Use Plastic